cbcrg/tcoffee/docs/tcoffee_manual.rst

 ===========================================
 What is a good alignment?
 -------------------------
-This is a tricky question, a proper answer would be  **a good alignment is an alignment that makes it possible to do good biology**.
+This is a tricky question, a good answer would be  **"a good alignment is an alignment that makes it possible to do good biology"**.
 In practice, the alignment community has become used to measuring the accuracy of alignment methods using structures.
 Structures are relatively easy to align correctly, even when the sequences have diverged quite a lot.
 The most common usage is therefore to compare structure based alignments with their sequence based counterpart and to evaluate the accuracy of the method using these criterions.
-Unfortunately it is not easy to establish structure based standards of truth.
+Unfortunately it is not easy to establish structure-based standards of truth.
 Several of these exist and they do not necessarily agree.
 To summarize, the situation is as roughly as follows:

   - **Above 40% identity** (within the reference dataset), all the reference collections agree with one another and all the established methods give roughly the same results.
 These alignments can be trusted blindly.